 Image via Martha Stewart

-I hope you won’t find this too irreverent, but here is is what I did last year:
+I hope you won’t find this too irreverent, but here is is what we do for our Ten Plagues “Shtick”:

-What fun things do you do at your seder to keep the young (and young at heart) entertained and engaged?
+What fun things do you do at your seder to keep the young (and young at heart) educated, entertained and engaged?

 I am going out on a limb this year and plan to add some beets to my matzah ball soup.
 Soup will be red (for dam).
 I will let you know how it turns out.